fullstack-development/developers-roadmap/backend/junior-1/haskell.md

       * What are the possible values for associativity in haskell?
       * Why does `$` operator exist?
   * Function composition:
-    * Function composition operator description and declaration.
+    * How function composition operator is declared?
+What are its precedence and associativity?
     * Is function composition associative?
     * What is the associativity of function composition?
       What if the associativity of function composition would have the opposite value to that which it has in Prelude, is there some other function in Prelude which operates the same (has the same semantics) as function composition operator (.), but has the opposite associativity?
 * Types:
   * What is a type in haskell?
 What is a type signature, what could it specify about a type and how it does that?
   * What is a type synonym (alias)?
 When it could be useful?
 How do you use it?
   * Algebraic Data Type:
     * What are the declaration parts?
-    * How and why do you use it?
+    * How and why do you use ADTs?
-    * Record syntax.
+    * How and why the record syntax is used?
     * What is recursive data structure?
-Name some examples.
+Can you give some examples?
-  * What is newtype declaration?
+  * What is `newtype` declaration?
 Why does it exist?
 What are its constraints and properties?
   * Polymorphic types:
     * What are polymorphic types and polymorphic functions?
     * Examples of polymorphic types and functions.